 Read about projects that AMED has funded here

 Creating connections and promoting outcomes

 One way it promotes collaborations with other institutions is through participation in various consortia and global alliances.
-Another way is via its three overseas offices, which are located in Singapore, Washington DC and London.
+Another way is via its three overseas offices, which are in Singapore, Washington DC and London.
 AMED has also signed memoranda of cooperation with its counterparts in six countries: the US, the UK, Australia, Singapore, Lithuania and Spain.
 These collaborations allow AMED to gather information from around the globe and contribute to joint international medical research and development.
 Its international partnerships also provide a key platform for sharing Japan’s research results with the world.
-In addition, the agency regularly organizes symposia and workshops in partnership with other countries, such as the Japan–UK Neuroscience Symposium 2019 and the Asia Pacific Scientific Workshop 2019.
+In addition, the agency regularly organizes symposia and workshops in partnership with other countries, such as the Japan–UK Neuroscience Symposium 2019 and the Asia-Pacific Scientific Workshop 2019.

 AMED actively promotes the outcomes of the research it funds.
-Examples include a website dedicated to the discoveries made in the field of rare and intractable diseases (www.nanbyo-research.jp).
-Closely related to this is the Initiative on Rare and Undiagnosed Diseases (IRUD), which is a Japan-wide initiative to use genome information to diagnose patients with rare or undiagnosed diseases by establishing a network of participating hospitals.
-In addition, AMED holds press conferences to publicize important new findings.
+Examples include websites such as www.nanbyo-research.jp and www.binds.jp.
+The Initiative on Rare and Undiagnosed Diseases (IRUD) is a Japan-wide initiative to use genome information to diagnose patients with rare or undiagnosed diseases by establishing a network of participating hospitals.
+In addition, AMED holds press conferences to publicize important new findings.The Japanese Context »